Are you looking for a slow paced, low stress job?

 You would need to have a bachelor’s degree in the field you wish to research.
 You may need a master’s degree though, if you want to research advanced topics.
 Overall, it’s low stress if you love your field!
 The average salary for this job is about $57,000 per year.

 If you love animals, you might want to consider becoming a zoologist.
-They study animals and collect data on them.
-If you want to present credible and reliable facts in animal research, then this field is worth checking out!
-The average salary for this position is also about $48,000 to $106,000 each year.
+The average salary for this position is also about $48,000 to $106,000 each year and it’s very low stress.

 Related: 50+ Jobs That Pay Weekly